 Expansive mood can be a symptom of several mood disorders, including:

-- Bipolar II Disorder: A bipolar disorder characterized by periods of depressive episodes and hypomanic episodes.
-Hypomanic episodes are less severe than manic episodes and are characterized by symptoms such as increased energy, elevated mood, and increased productivity.
+- Bipolar II Disorder.
+A bipolar disorder characterized by periods of depressive episodes and hypomanic episodes.
+Hypomanic episodes are less severe than manic episodes.
+They are characterized by symptoms such as increased energy, elevated mood, and increased productivity.

 It is important to seek professional help if you suspect signs that you have bipolar disorder or someone you know may have an expansive mood disorder.
 Accurate diagnosis and appropriate treatment can help a person manage symptoms and improve outcomes.